Nurturing with Nature,

 Achieving in Community since 1986.

 Venturers began in 1986 as a forestry training project with 6 full time participants with disabilities.
-Today we have 40 participants based at host sites in Fish Creek Provincial Park, Elbow Valley Station/Kananaskis Country, Burby Firehall in Bragg Creek and Medicine Hat/Cypress Hills Provincial Park.
-We operate year round, five days a week, typically 8:00 a.m. to 4:00 p.m.
-We have eight groups with five participants per group.
+Today we have 40 participants based at host sites in Fish Creek Provincial Park, Elbow Fire Base in Kananaskis Country, Burby Hall in Bragg Creek and in Medicine Hat/Cypress Hills Provincial Park.
+We operate year round in eight groups with five participants per group.
 A Group Leader provides mentorship, encourages opportunities for personal and social development and is responsible for the safety of the group.

 Host sites are essential in providing a base for our activities and opportunities for participants to learn and use work and social skills, contribute to the local community, all while being in nature.
 Our supportive partnerships with other organizations and agencies also provide opportunity for daily social contact between participants, staff and community members.